cloudscribe/sample-forms-surveys/README.md

 # Reference/demo app to showcase the [cloudscribe Forms and Surveys Product](https://www.cloudscribe.com/products/cloudscribe-forms-and-surveys-solution)

-The sample solutrion uses NoDb by default which is a file system storage, this enabled us to -re-populate the sample with some sample forms.
-You can change it to use MS SQL, My Sql, PostgreSql or SQLite by appsettings.config.
+The sample solutrion uses NoDb by default which is a file system storage, this enabled us to pre-populate the sample with some sample forms.
+You can change it to use MS SQL, My Sql, PostgreSql or SQLite by appsettings.json.

 You should create an appsettings.Development.json file to override any settings you want to change.
 This file is gitignored to avoid credentials going into source control.

-You can login using the default credentials admin@admin.com with password admin
+#### You can login using the default credentials admin@admin.com with password admin

 After you login the Administration menu will appear.
 You can create custom forms and surveys under Administration > Forms and Surveys.